-Statistics show that each year in across Canada there are approximately 10,000 incidents, mostly marine based.
-Search and Rescue (SAR) incidents involve all types of outdoor enthusiasts each year, from hiking and skiing to backcountry travelers and boaters.
+Statistics show that each year across Canada there are approximately 5000 ground Search and Rescue incidents.
+They involve all types of outdoor enthusiasts, from hikers and skiers to backcountry travellers and boaters.

-AdventureSmart encourages you to get outside and play, but always be informed and prepared before you set out.
-Time spent gaining extra knowledge and in preparation can help reverse the SAR incident trend.
+AdventureSmart encourages you to have fun and play, but always be informed and prepared before you set out.
+Time spent gaining this extra knowledge and skills can help reverse the SAR incident trend.

 Three steps to safety outside ...

-By following three easy steps, AdventureSmart believes that outdoor recreationalists will significantly improve their chances of survival should they become hurt or lost.
+By following three easy steps, AdventureSmart believes that outdoor recreationalists will significantly improve their chances of survival should they become lost or in distress.

 Learn more about Outdoor Safety